nevmerzhitsky/headless-metatrader4/README.md

 You may need to give access to the display on the host by the command `DISPLAY=:1 xhost +localhost` (read man of xhost for details).

 After this, if the host is your own machine you will be able to control the terminal as a usual desktop app.

-But if the host is a hosted server you also can setup VNC server in the host and connect to the container via VNC client.
+But if the host is a hosted server you should be done additional work before running `docker run`.
+Logic is the same as the second option, but you will install VNC server to the host instead of the container.
 For example, you can use Xfce and TightVNC for this.
 Read [an article](https://medium.com/google-cloud/linux-gui-on-the-google-cloud-platform-800719ab27c5) to setup the stack.
 And google to understand how to protect and secure your VNC connection.
+Then run `docker run` with the additional parameters.

 ## Extending the image